grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Hemi!"
 Percy called down to sonar, "where the fuck did that come from?
 Was it them?"

 There was a brief silence while Hemi continued listening.
 Then he called back up to the control room, "the source was roughly a mile back up the river behind us.
 It must have been the _Grackle_.
 I do not imagine anyone else has a reason to be sending out pings.
-They must have guessed we submerged, and decided that if they light up the river with a ping, the only boat underwater would be us."
+They must have guessed we submerged, and decided that if they lit up the river with a ping, the only boat underwater would be us."

 "Do you think that will work?"
 Percy asked Hemi.